Skip to Content

 The Holiday Train Show has wowed visitors for over 30 years now!
 The model trains that whiz through 190 model replicas over New York City landmarks are a delight for grown-up and children alike.
 In addition to the trains, you can visit NYBG Glow, the largest holiday light experience in New York City, illuminating the Botanical Gardens.
 Tip: If you’re not interested in the model trains, you can also purchase tickets just for NYBG Glow.
 There are also special events throughout the season – check the calendar for that.

-• Tickets: $35 for the Holiday Train Show All-Garden Pass ($20 children under 12); $54 Holiday Train Show + GLOW ($39 for children under 12); $39 for just the NYBG Glow light experience ($24 children).
+• Tickets: $54 Holiday Train Show + GLOW ($39 for children under 12).
 Children under 2 visit for free.

 • Address: 2900 Southern Boulevard, Bronx